Copyright DataStax, Inc.

 Classes

-class TableAPISupportDescriptor (cql_definition: str, create_table: bool, insert: bool, read: bool)
+class TableAPISupportDescriptor (cql_definition: str, create_table: bool, insert: bool, filter: bool, read: bool)

-Represents the additional information returned by the Data API when describing a table with unsupported columns.
-Unsupported columns may have been created by means other than the Data API (e.g. CQL direct interaction with the database).
+Represents the additional support information returned by the Data API when describing columns of a table.
+Some columns indeed require a detailed description of what operations are supported on them - this includes, but is not limited to, columns created by means other than the Data API (e.g. CQL direct interaction with the database).

-The Data API reports these columns when listing the tables and their metadata, and provides the information marshaled in this object to detail which level of support the column has (for instance, it can be a partial support where the column is readable by the API but not writable).
+When the Data API reports these columns (in listing the tables and their metadata), it provides the information marshaled in this object to detail which level of support the column has (for instance, it can be a partial support whereby the column is readable by the API but not writable).

 Attributes